tsmith512/callboard/README.md

 When not building websites for [Four Kitchens][4K], I am a deck manager and theatrical electrician.
-For [Zilker Theatre Production's][ZTP] _Oklahoma!_ in 2014, I gave many warning calls pre-show and also managed backstage scheduling which varied day-to-day as supplementary rehearsals were added or timing changed through the life of the production.
-With a wristwatch, short-term memory, focus, and caffeine, this was very manageable.
+For [Zilker Theatre Production's][ZTP] _Oklahoma!_ in 2014, I managed backstage scheduling and gave warning calls to the rest of the company as we worked through the schedule each evening.
+With a wristwatch, a bit of focus, and lots of caffeine, this was very manageable.
 But distractions pop up backstage, and I like automating things.

 [Callboard.js][CB] ([demo][DEMO]) is a simple web app that takes an easily-editable schedule and produces a list of countdowns for warnings and events.
-At the space, I navigate to this webpage on my phone and check it periodically while I handle my other pre-show tasks.
-When my phone buzzes, it's time to get up, make a lap of the space and holler at people (politely).
+At the space, I navigated to the site on my phone and checked it periodically while I handled my other pre-show tasks.
+When my phone buzzed, it was time to get up, make a lap of the space and holler at people (politely).

-To illustrate, I defined these events:
+I defined these events:

 - Actors to venue
 - Fight and fall rehearsals